Moving From New York to Florida: Movers, Costs, and Benefits

 Moving from New York in a hurry?
 Samba Moving is a great option for getting out of town fast.
 They offer last-minute moving, and they can help you out with your low-weight/low-volume moves as well.

-While most movers have a minimum weight requirement for long distance services, Samba has no problem hauling a few awkward items.
+While most movers have a minimum weight requirement for long-distance services, Samba has no problem hauling a few awkward items.

 Look, we don’t know why you’re in a rush.
 We don’t know why you’re moving so little stuff.
 We’re not going to pry into whatever sketchiness you have going on in your personal life.

 We won’t judge, and neither will Samba.
-For the those fly-by-night evacuations from New York, Samba Moving has your back - and they’ll move it with care, too.
+For those fly-by-night evacuations from New York, Samba Moving has your back - and they’ll move it with care, too.

 Pros